ESP32-COOP/.github/profile/readme.md

 # ESP32 COOP

-Cheap and accessible coop door for everyone
+Create an affordable and accessible automatic coop door using ESP32.
+DIY your chicken coop with customizable behavior based on time and light levels.
+Control it through a dedicated Bluetooth-enabled app.
+Find comprehensive build instructions, wiring diagrams, and insights into the communication protocol.

 </div>